JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-setup.md

     ```

-   If you don't have Homebrew yet, [install it](https://brew.sh/) or check other ways to get Kdoctor [here](https://github.com/Kotlin/kdoctor#installation).
+   If you don't have Homebrew yet, [install it](https://brew.sh/) or check other ways to get Kdoctor in its [README](https://github.com/Kotlin/kdoctor#installation).
 2. After the installation is completed, call KDoctor in the console:

     ```bash